May 2022 Midwest derecho: Meteorological synopsis

 As the day of the event arrived, the SPC maintained the enhanced risk for the same general areas as the overall expected scenario, but part of the 45% wind risk area was hatched at the 1300 UTC outlook, requiring the issuance of a moderate risk in its 1300 UTC outlook centered in west-central Minnesota, eastern South Dakota, and extreme southeastern North Dakota.
 At 1525 UTC, the SPC issued a PDS Severe Thunderstorm Watch for a prolific wind event with hazards of winds expected of 105 MPH.
 By 1630 UTC, the SPC slightly expanded the moderate risk area to encompass more area of east-central South Dakota.
 The outlook also introduced a small 10% hatched corridor for tornadoes, noting the possibilities for a few strong tornadoes to occur ahead of the main line.
-3500-4500 J/kg CAPE values placed themselves over the are of concern, alongside 300-500 m2/s2 helicity and 45-55-kt wind shear, hence the increase for tornado potential.
+3500-4500 J/kg CAPE values placed themselves over the area of concern, alongside 300-500 m2/s2 helicity and 45-55-kt wind shear, hence the increase for tornado potential.
 However, the main risk continued to be severe wind.

 As the evening advanced, the forecasted severe line of thunderstorms developed in the central Great Plains, eventually advancing towards the greatest area of concern.
 As such, hundreds of wind reports were received by the SPC over the course of the day, some discussing wind gusts of up to 105 mph, as was the case in Tripp, South Dakota.
 Multiple reports of fatalities were received, as the damaging winds claimed at least three lives throughout the Plains.
 At least three people were killed by the storms.
 While the event was primarily dominated by the severe derecho that developed, multiple tornadoes were also reported, mainly in South Dakota and Minnesota.
 A brief but high-end EF2 tornado caused severe damage in the town of Gary, South Dakota, while a long-tracked EF2 tornado impacted Wadena County, Minnesota, causing damage to vehicles and barns along its track.